-Configuring IPv6 Use the IP > IPv6 Configuration (Configure Interface) page to configure general IPv6 settings for the selected VLAN, including auto-configuration of a global unicast interface address, and explicit configuration of a link local interface address, the MTU size, and neighbor discovery protocol settings for duplicate address detection and the neighbor solicitation interval.
+Configuring IPv6 Use the IP > IPv6 Configuration (Configure Interface - VLAN or RA Guard) page to Interface Settings configure general IPv6 settings for the selected VLAN, including auto-configuration of a global unicast interface address, and explicit configuration of a link local interface address, the MTU size, and neighbor discovery protocol settings for duplicate address detection and the neighbor solicitation interval.

 - The switch must be configured with a link-local address.
 The switch's address auto-configuration function will automatically create a link-local address, as well as an IPv6 global address if router advertisements are detected on the local interface. - The option to explicitly enable IPv6 creates a link-local address, but will not generate a global IPv6 address if auto-configuration is not enabled.
-In this case, you must manually configure an address (see "Configuring an IPv6 Address" on page 610).
+In this case, you can manually configure a global unicast address (see "Configuring an IPv6 Address" on page 648). - IPv6 Neighbor Discovery Protocol supersedes IPv4 Address Resolution Protocol in IPv6 networks.
+IPv6 nodes on the same network segment use Neighbor

-◆ IPv6 Neighbor Discovery Protocol supersedes IPv4 Address Resolution Protocol in IPv6 networks.
-IPv6 nodes on the same network segment use Neighbor Discovery to discover each other's presence, to determine each other's link-layer addresses, to find routers and to maintain reachability information about the paths to active neighbors.
+Discovery to discover each other's presence, to determine each other's linklayer addresses, to find routers and to maintain reachability information about the paths to active neighbors.
 The key parameters used to facilitate this process are the number of attempts made to verify whether or not a duplicate address exists on the same network segment, and the interval between neighbor solicitations used to verify reachability information.